gcluster/libdatachannel/DOC.md

 - `config`: the configuration structure, containing:
   - `iceServers` (optional): an array of pointers on null-terminated ice server URIs (NULL if unused)
   - `iceServersCount` (optional): number of URLs in the array pointed by `iceServers` (0 if unused)
+  - `enableIceTcp`: if true, generate TCP candidates for ICE (ignored with libjuice as ICE backend)
   - `portRangeBegin` (optional): first port (included) of the allowed local port range (0 if unused)
   - `portRangeEnd` (optional): last port (included) of the allowed local port (0 if unused)